andrewkrug/securing-the-cloud-supplemental/labs/01-lesson/03/03-setting-up-billing-with-cdk.md

 ## Lab Instructions

 1. First, you should setup a manual Budget as shown in the slides to notify you of spending on your account during the course. **Remember, you are responsible for costs you incur during class -- monitor them or you may have a bad time!**
-2. Change to the UnFederatedAdmin role ( or run `aws-vault exec unfederatedadmin` ), open the Billing Dashboard and navigate to Budgets.
+2. Change to the UnFederatedAdmin role ( or run `aws-vault login unfederatedadmin` ), open the Billing Dashboard and navigate to Budgets.

    <img src="images/2-a.jpeg" height="100">
    <img src="images/2-b.jpeg" height="100">